angell9338/github-tutorial/README.md

      - Type yes, press ENTER, and you should see
 >Hi "username"!
 You've successfully authenticated, but GitHub does not provide shell access.

+Why is the SSH Key Important?
+The reason why the SSH Key is important because it allows the computer or other programs to identify you.
+It is used for managing networks, operating systems, and configurations.
+It is also inside many file transfer tools and configuration management tools.
+It is important for us to use it because we need to transfer files etc from github to our CS50 IDE.

 ---
 ## Repository Setup
+1.